shakeyourbunny/RWMS/README.md

 ### Python 3.6+

 You need a Python 3.6+ installation on your computer.
 This script does not work with Python 2 or Python 3 distributions less then 3.6.
-This script does not need extra Python modules.

 #### Windows
 Windows binary downloads are available on the release page.